 MARMIA will shout via whatever platforms we can to our followers and supporters: BLACK LIVES MATTER.
 We commit to dismantling white supremacy and systemic racism in our profession, local communities, region, and in the United States.
 We stand in solidarity with the Black Lives Matter movement and all protesting police brutality against Black people.
 We condemn anti-Black violence and violence against all people’s right to peaceably assemble.

 As our nonprofit mission is to preserve and provide access to Mid-Atlantic regional audiovisual archival materials, MARMIA would like to act first by sharing some local BIPOC-led (Black, Indigenous, and People of Color) archival projects and organizations.
 Please visit these websites, learn more about each, and support them in any way you can, particularly financially if you are able.
-We would like to grow this list to highlight regularly via our various outreach platforms, so please add suggestions to this google document.
+We would like to grow this list to highlight regularly via our various outreach platforms, so please email firstname.lastname@example.org to add suggestions.